 - Appearance: Flat, red splotches without defined borders.
-It may have small white or yellow dot in the center.
-It rarely appears after a baby is 5 days old.
+They may have small white or yellow dots in the center.
+These rarely appear after a baby is 5 days old.

-- Cause: Unknown, but it appears in up to half of all babies.
+- Cause: Unknown, but it appears in up to half of babies.